DjangoBK/MML-classification/CompteRendu.md

 ![framework scitkit](https://github.com/DjangoBK/MML-classification/blob/master/capture_Histogramme/framework_Iris.PNG)
 ![framework scitkit](https://github.com/DjangoBK/MML-classification/blob/master/capture_Histogramme/framework_wine.PNG)

-Compared to another dataset, there are more variables and the execution time is less good
+When compared to a dataset that contains more variables, there is a higher execution time and a lower accuracy.
+The decrease in accuracy is due to the higher number of variables.
+This makes forecasting more complex.

 # Conclusion
 To conclude, we can see that *Scikit-learn* is always the quickest framework with an execution time 0.5 to 1s quicker than *R* and *Weka*.
 The most accurate one seems to be *R* but the difference isn't very relevant in every case.